-Prior Authorization - Approval in advance to get services or certain drugs.
+Prior Authorization - Approval in advance to get services.
 In the network portion of a PPO, some in-network medical services are covered only if your doctor or other network provider gets prior authorization from our plan.
 In a PPO, you do not need prior authorization to obtain out-of-network services.
 However, you may want to check with the plan before obtaining services from out-of-network providers to confirm that the service is covered by your plan and what your cost-sharing responsibility is.
 Covered services that need prior authorization are marked in the Medical Benefits Chart (Schedule of Cost Sharing).
-Covered drugs that need prior authorization are marked in the formulary.